guillemontecinos/itp_spring_2019_music_interaction_design/README.md

 * [Pierre Schaeffer](https://www.youtube.com/watch?v=CTf0yE15zzI) Études de bruits's (1948) manipulation of sound
 * [Bombo Legüero's](https://www.youtube.com/watch?v=jo6E56_eBbE) depth
 * [Sound of the forest](https://www.youtube.com/watch?v=OdIJ2x3nxzQ) because I like and makes me feel good

+## Week 3 - One person interaction
+During this week iteration I explored how a one person interaction would be, regarding on the idea that first person can represent rhythm.
+The original goal was to allow an inter-actor to control play/pause of an Ableton Live arrangement via being or not in a physical space, as well as control tempo and time signature with his/her hands.
+For this purpose, user's pose was expected to detect using the PoseNet (ML) model running on the Runnway app.

+The original scheme designed was that after detecting the pose with PoseNet, that information had to be sent to Max/Msp via OSC to be interpreted and converted to MIDI and sent to Ableton Live to control the aforementioned parameters.
+Due to some protocol issues I couldn't wrk with Runway to detect poses because the message wasn't received at Max (now I know that Max should send an *start* message to Runways OSC server to begin communication, so I'll implement it in further iterations), so I decided to work with a ml5.js implementation of PoseNet which sends the data via Socket/OSC to Max.